 Although Grandparents do not have an automatic right to see their grandchildren, it may be in the best interests of the children to support a continued relationship between children and their extended family.
 Sometimes when there is a relationship breakdown, it is common for Grandparents to only see their grandchildren when they are in the care of the son or daughter of the Grandparents.
 As a child is unable to enforce their right to spend time with their Grandparent, if the child’s parent is not supportive of the child spending time with his/her Grandparents, it will be up to the Grandparent to take action to do so.
 Grandparents are required to attend mediation with the parents in order to attempt to come to an agreement before any Court proceedings may be commenced.
-If you are a Grandparent and have questions about spending time with your grandchildren, call Kate Walker, Accredited Specialist Family Law on 4324 7699.
+If you are a Grandparent and have questions about spending time with your grandchildren, call Michell Meares, Accredited Specialist Family Law on 4324 7699.

 What if the parties can’t agree on care arrangements?

 The Family Law Act 1975 requires that the parties attend family dispute resolution (there are exemptions to this requirement).
 This is a mediation session where the parties discuss arrangements with a Family Dispute Resolution Practitioner.
 If there is no agreement then a party may file an application with the Court seeking orders from a Judge.

 The parties also have the option of attending Lawyer assisted mediation.
 The benefit of this mediation is that any agreement reached between the parties can be formalised by way of Consent Orders at the time of the mediation.